hickst/qmtools-support/docs/Fetcher.md

  A fetched dataset is a standard tab-separated file (`.tsv`) containing the quality metrics for one image in each row.
 However, in addition to the image quality metrics fields found in MRIQC-generated group files, the fetched datasets also contain many additional metadata columns.
 These additional columns include provenance information and BIDS metadata.

-**Note**: For more information about the IQM, provenance, and metadata fields provided by the MRIQC database server, and fetched by the **qmfetcher** program, see the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.
+**Note**: For a listing of the IQM, provenance, and BIDS metadata fields provided by the MRIQC database server, and fetched by the **qmfetcher** program, see the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.

 **Example 1**: Open the dataset retrieved in **Example 1** above in your default spreadsheet program:
 ```